36nw/Named_Entity_Recognition_and_DeID_with_SpaCy/README.md

-# Text Summarization Using Web Scraping and NLTK
-This repository contains Python scripts for web scraping and text summarization.
-Using BeautifulSoup, the script extracts content from the Wikipedia page on Natural Language Processing.
-The project includes Python-based implementations for text preprocessing, word frequency analysis, and sentence ranking.
-It also includes both word frequency and N-gram-based techniques for summarization, comparing the performance of each method to evaluate the quality of the summaries produced.
+# Named Entity Recognition and De-Identification with SpaCy
+# Named_Entity_Recognition_and_DeID_with_SpaCy
+This repository contains Python scripts for performing Named Entity Recognition (NER) and De-identification on text using SpaCy.
+The goal of this project is to extract named entities from text data and then replace personally identifiable information (such as names) with a placeholder ([REDACTED]) to preserve privacy.
+The project utilizes a news article as an example for NER and de-identification tasks.

 ## Table of Contents